Agenas – The Italian National Agency for Regional Health Services

 History and Structure

-The National Agency for Regional Health Services (Agenas) is a public agency founded in 1993 as a technical-scientific body of the Ministry of health.
+The Italian National Agency for Regional Healthcare Services (AGENAS) is a non-economic public body funded in 1993 and subject to oversight by the Ministry of Health.

 The Agency also participates in several projects co-financed by the European Union and coordinates health research programs financed by the Ministry of Health.

 The HTA activity started as a research program, when the Agency became partner in different national projects and in the EUnetHTA project.
 The Financial Act of 2007 has determined that the Agency would support the Ministry of health in the evaluation of biomedical technologies.

 In the field of HTA, the role of the Agency is:

 - To participate in the activities of the Control Room, set up at the General Directorate for medical devices and of the pharmaceutical service of the Ministry of Health, with the task of defining the technologies that should have priority in being assessed, for healthcare purposes;

 - To coordinate the national network for collaboration among the Regions for the definition and use of instruments for governing medical devices and for Health Technology Assessment (HTA), called “National HTA Program of medical devices”;